SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-presentationDents.md

         }
     }
     @Tab("iPadOS") {
-        On iPadOS, `presentationDents` customizes the sheet’s presentation to leverage the larger screen real estate of iPads, enabling developers to create visually appealing and functional interfaces.
-The ability to specify detent sizes like `.large` for a big card, `.medium` for a mid-sized card, or custom heights like `.height(250)` allows for flexible layouts that adapt to diverse content types, from detailed forms to compact alerts.
-The corner radius varies by iPadOS version, influencing the sheet’s visual style and integration with the app’s design.
+        On iPadOS, the `presentationDents(dents:)` option enables tailored sheet presentations on iPad’s larger screens, optimizing layouts for diverse use cases like multitasking or detailed forms.
+The `.large` detent creates a prominent card for extensive content, while `.medium` offers a mid-sized card for quick interactions, enhancing usability in Split View or Slide Over.
+The corner radius varies by iPadOS version, affecting the sheet’s visual integration with the app.
         @TabNavigator {
-            @Tab("iPadOS 26 and newer") {
+            @Tab("iPadOS 26 and Newer") {
-                For iPadOS 26 and newer, sheets feature a higher corner radius, providing a sleek, modern look that enhances the iPad’s expansive display.
-The `.large` detent creates a prominent card ideal for detailed content, while `.medium` offers a balanced, mid-sized card for quick interactions.
-Custom height detents, such as `.height(250)`, enable precise sizing, making it easier to tailor the sheet to specific use cases on larger screens.
+                For iPadOS 26 and newer, sheets feature a higher corner radius, providing a sleek, modern look that complements the iPad’s expansive display.
+The `.large` detent is ideal for detailed content like forms or tutorials, while `.medium` supports compact layouts for alerts or settings, ensuring flexibility in design.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-PresentationDents-Medium-iPadOS26", alt: "Medium Dents (Mid-Sized Card)") {